GSA/Section508.gov/_pages/tools/2020-02-27-tools-glossary-terms.md

   </tr>
   <tr>
     <th scope="row" id="">Sometimes</th>
-    <td>For the purposes of the annual Section 508 Assessment report, used to describe activities that are performed approximately 1% to 24% of the time.</td>
+    <td>Within the Assessment, used to describe activities that are performed approximately 11% to 50% of the time.</td>
   </tr>
   <tr>
     <th scope="row" id="stylesheets">Style sheets</th>